According to the British Chiropractic Association (BCA), more than four out of five people suffer or have previously suffered from back or neck pain.

 The majority of modern cars have steering wheels that adjust up and down, as well as in and out.

-You should adjust it so you can reach the steering wheel with your arms still slightly bent, while making sure it isn’t too low that it hits your knees and ensuring you can still see the entire display instrument through it.
+You should adjust the wheel so you can reach it with your arms still slightly bent, making sure it doesn’t hit your knees and you can see the entire instrument panel through it.

 What if the driving position doesn’t feel quite right?